 Upon arrival back at the Indonesian airport, get another VoA.
 If you’re staying less than 30 days, get the free entry stamp (Visa Exemption) from the passport counter.

-Applying For A Visa Extension
+Applying For A Bali Visa Digital Nomad Extension

 Hire an agent to apply for a visa extension because it’s hassle-free.
 The extension will allow you to stay another 30 days without having to leave the country.